Detox | 6 min read

 One thing you can do is to self-adjust the amount of Xanax you are taking.
 This means slowly reducing the amount of Xanax you are taking over several months.
 This is like a homemade version of a gradual weaning a doctor would do.

 That is why another thing you can do is to communicate with friends and loved ones about your Xanax addiction.
-Explain to them that you are trying to get clean and you will be experiencing withdrawal for the next few months.
-This way, you can have a group of people who are checking up on you and monitoring you as you go about this.
+Explain to them that you are trying to get clean and will be experiencing withdrawal for the next few months.
+This way, you can have a group of people checking up on you and monitoring you as you go about this.
 Of course, this does not address the psychological need for the drug.

 The best way to handle the psychological cravings and reliance on Xanax is to seek professional help.
 If you are suffering from Xanax addiction, you deserve to get professional and serious help.
 Please contact a premier detox facility to talk to our team about Xanax withdrawal and Xanax addiction.
 Everyone deserves to live a life free from the control of drugs, and you are no exception.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.